1. Introduction

 -

-They click on an ad, end up on a destination website, and perform what’s deemed to be a conversion, such as a purchase.
+They click, end up on a destination website, and perform an action that triggers attribution, such as a purchase.

 - user agent